| Phenomena | Precision farming – digitalisation in agriculture

 Precision farming – digitalisation in agriculture

-Precision farming is an approach that is now over 30 years old and aims to support and optimise agriculture with the help of digital technologies.
-Central technologies are GNSS (satellite positioning), GIS (geographical information systems), data transmission technologies such as CAN (Controller Area Networks) and the use of sensor systems.
-Earth observation satellites are an important sensor system.
-The use of GNSS, which is widely used for the automatic steering of tractors and harvesters and the automatic switching on and off of machines (section control), is currently of outstanding importance.
+Precision farming is an approach that is now over 30 years old and supports and optimizes agriculture with the help of digital technologies.
+Central technologies are GNSS (Global Navigation Satellite System; satellite positioning), GIS (Geographic Information Systems), data transmission technologies such as CAN (Controller Area Networks) and the use of sensor systems.
+Earth observation satellites are an important sensor system for agriculture.
+In agricultural machinery technology, GNSS is used for the automatic steering of tractors and harvesters as well as the automatic switching on and off of implements (section control) – applications that are now widely used.

 Comparability with analogue phenomena

-Over the past millennia, agriculture has adapted to both large and small-scale climatic conditions and, above all, to soil differences.
-This adaptation was based on traditional knowledge and the farmers’ own experience of cultivating the land, often from childhood onwards.
-They observed the development of different crops in the various areas of agricultural land and related this to the weather.
-At that time, their own eyes and the aiming of clearly visible objects in the surroundings (trees, church towers) replaced satellite navigation.
-They also served as sensors (plant height, number of ears of corn, discolouration of leaves, weed cover).
-This form of knowledge- or experience-based agriculture is no longer sufficient and is in decline due to the ever-increasing areas and farms and, above all, due to structural change.
+Over thousands of years, agriculture has adapted to both large and small-scale climatic conditions and, above all, to soil differences.
+This adaptation was based on traditional knowledge and farmers’ own experience of cultivating the land, often from childhood onwards.
+They observed the development of different crops in different areas of agricultural land and related this to the weather.
+At that time, their own eyes and the sighting of clearly visible objects in the surrounding area (e.g. trees or church spires) replaced satellite navigation.
+They also served as sensors (plant height, number of ears of corn, discoloration of leaves, weed cover).
+This form of knowledge- or experience-based agriculture is no longer sufficient due to the ever-growing areas and farms and, above all, due to structural change, and is therefore in decline.
 The knowledge is not available for purchased or leased land.
-The same applies to contractors and temporary drivers who carry out work on land on behalf of farmers.
+The same applies to contractors and temporary workers who carry out measures on land on behalf of farmers.
 Data-based or digital land management is therefore becoming increasingly important.

 Social relevance

-The optimisation of agricultural production ensures the production of high-quality food and contributes to food security.
-At the same time, optimisation can reduce production costs and minimise negative effects on the environment.
-Earth observation can make a significant contribution to this by revealing small-scale differences in plant growth and thus creating opportunities for customised measures.
+Optimizing agricultural production ensures the production of high-quality food and contributes to food security.
+At the same time, production costs can be reduced and negative effects on the environment minimized.
+Earth observation can make a significant contribution to this by revealing small-scale differences in plant growth and thus creating opportunities for adapted measures.

 Sources